-The Information Technology (InfoTech) program is 20-30 weeks in length depending on options, and provides students with the knowledge and skills for a variety of entry-level careers in the Information Technology industry.
-Students who enroll in the program will take foundational courses in computer hardware and software and will have the option of completing certificates in Computer Support, Networking, and Security.
-This program is designed to prepare students for industry-specific certifications related to their career path.
+The Information Technology (IT) program is 31 weeks in length and provides students with the knowledge and skills for a variety of entry-level careers in the Information Technology industry.
+Students who enroll in the program will take foundational courses in computer hardware, software, help desk, cloud computing, operating systems, networking, and security.
+They also get exposed to a real-world working environment and get experience in the field by completing a capstone help desk externship.

-Depending upon selected concentration, upon completion of this program, the successful student will be able to:
+Upon completion of the program, the successful student will be able to:

-- 1. Apply problem solving and critical thinking skills to information technology solutions - 2.
-Design and manage secure networks using standard industry practices - 3.
-Demonstrate knowledge of hardware and software installation, maintenance, and support - 4.
-Use technical support and customer service best practices - 5.
-Follow information security best practices - 6.
-Troubleshoot, maintain and secure PC's, mobile devices, and peripherals - 7.
-Relate and apply concepts of communication, reasoning, critical analysis, ethical behavior and appropriate interpersonal interaction to situations in his or her career and personal life
+- 1. Demonstrate knowledge of hardware and software installation, maintenance, and support - 2.
+Design, manage, and secure networks using standard industry practices - 3.
+Use technical support and customer service best practices - 4.
+Troubleshoot, maintain, and secure PCs, mobile devices, and peripherals - 5.
+Implement cloud computing and virtualization solutions - 6.
+Relate and apply concepts of communication, reasoning, critical analysis, ethical behavior and appropriate interpersonal interaction to situations in his or her career and personal life - 7.
+Demonstrate the social skills, professional appearance, attitudes and behavior that employers expect of all SJVC graduates.